 This is the way many of us view salvation.

 God’s Way Is the Exact Opposite of This Belief

 Our culture tells us: be strong, work hard, pull yourself up by the bootstraps, God helps those who help themselves.
 When in reality, God is the opposite.
 He helps those who can’t help themselves.

 “but God shows his love for us in that while we were still sinners, Christ died for us.”
 Romans 5:8

 God’s love can never be earned, it can only be received.

 Jesus “had it together” perfectly for 33 years because He knew that we couldn’t.
 When Jesus was a child, He always shared His toys because He knew we wouldn’t.
 In class, Jesus never cheated on a test because He knew one day we would.
 He never yelled at His parents, even when they said stupid things and even when He knew more than they did (because He was God).
 He always chose obedience.

 Then, He shed His blood for our pride, grumbling, discontentment, lying, doubt, and anger.

-“For since our friendship with God was restored by the death of His Son while we were still His enemies, we will certainly be saved through the life of His Son” (Romans 5:10, NLT).
+“For since our friendship with God was restored by the death of his Son while we were still His enemies, we will certainly be saved through the life of his Son.”
+Romans 5:10

 Won’t you rest in His love and stop trying to climb the ladder of goodness?
 Even our best days are not good enough.
 You will never be enough, but God is more than enough.